Microbiologist Confirmed Lake Huron Muck is Poop

 - Always pick up pet waste

-- Use natural processes to manage stormwater runoff and reduce the amount of impervious surfaces (cement and blacktop)
+- Use natural processes to manage stormwater runoff and reduce the number of impervious surfaces (cement and blacktop)

 - Install a rain barrel and plant a rain garden with native plants, shrubs, and trees so that water soaks into the ground;